 - Receive codes via text and email confirming your identity

 The mobile app has a four-digit code and is touch-ID capable.
-You also have the option to either remove mobile access or delete your account in case your smartphone is lost or stolen.
+You also can either remove mobile access or delete your account in case your smartphone is lost or stolen.

 Mint isn’t the only budgeting app on the market.
 I’m a fan of anything that helps improve your financial situation.
 If you find their offerings disagreeable, there are alternatives.

-You Need A Budget features award-winning software, an excellent user experience, and a Four Rules budgeting method that works.
+You Need A Budget is an award-winning digital budgeting tool, has an excellent user experience, and a Four Rules budgeting method that works.